 What is an X-ray?

-An X-ray is a test that can take still pictures of the bones and organs in the body.
-An X-ray is an actual form of energy.
-This invisible energy beam passes through the body on to a recording plate that creates the image.
-The X-ray is painless but does produce a small amount of radiation.
+An X-ray can take still pictures of the bones and organs in the body.
+An X-ray is an actual form of energy that passes through the body on to a recording plate that creates the image.
+The procedure is painless but does produce a small amount of radiation.
 The radiologist looks at the pictures and uses them to help the doctor diagnose problems.

 When is an X-ray needed?

-X-rays are commonly used to assist physicians in the diagnosis and assessment of many conditions, including:
+X-rays help physicians in the diagnosis and assessment of many conditions, including:

 Can an X-ray harm my child?

 An X-ray is a safe, noninvasive procedure used to diagnose problems inside a patient’s body.
-The amount of radiation used in most examinations is very small and the benefits greatly outweigh the risk of harm.
-The radiology team at CHOC Children’s has been trained to use the minimum amount of radiation to obtain the necessary images.
+The amount of radiation used in most examinations is very small.
+CHOC Children’s uses the minimum amount of radiation to obtain the necessary images.

 How is an X-ray performed?

-- The child is positioned sitting, standing or laying in between the X-ray machine and the recording plate for the examination.
+- Then, child may sit, stand or lay between the X-ray machine and the recording plate for the examination.

-- The X-ray camera may come very close to the child to take a picture but it will not touch.
-It is important for the child to remain still for each image taken.
+- Meanwhile, the X-ray camera may come very close to the child to take a picture but it will not touch.
+As a result, it is important for the child to remain still for each image taken.

 There is no special preparation required for most X-rays.
-Your child can eat and drink as usual unless you are given specific instructions when you make the appointment.
+Therefore, your child can eat and drink as usual unless otherwise specified.

 It is helpful to:

-- Give your child a simple explanation as to why an X-ray is needed.
+- Give your child a simple explanation on why they need an X-ray.